 From Antietam, in Maryland, we drove a short distance to Harpers Ferry in West Virginia.
 Our route followed the old Chesapeake and Ohio Canal and ducked through about 300 yards of Virginia

 Harpers Ferry was fantastic.
 There was a huge variety of things to look at both historical and scenic.
 The town is built on the point of land where the Shenandoah and Potomac Rivers meet and is surrounded by hills.
 Everywhere you look in the entire town presents a beautiful view.

 We wandered up and down every street and went into every building that was open.
-Some of them were restored to their original funtion; others had displays.
+Some of them were restored to their original function; others had displays.

-Thomas Jefferson visited here in 1783 and proclaimed that the view from this rock was “stupendous” and worth a trip across the Atlantic to see.
+Thomas Jefferson visited here in 1783 and proclaimed this view “stupendous” and worth a trip across the Atlantic to see.
 Here’s the view from the rock.

 John Brown’s Fort is on the right in this photo.

 We went through that tunnel and across the railroad bridge the top of which can be seen beyond.
 The tracks cut through a tunnel in the cliff across the river.
 You can also see a sign for some kind of powder that was painted on the face of the cliff.